railwayapp/docs/src/docs/guides/laravel.md

         #!/bin/bash
         # Make sure this file has executable permissions, run `chmod +x run-worker.sh`

-        # Run the queue worker
+        # This command runs the queue worker.
+        # An alternative is to use the php artisan queue:listen command
         php artisan queue:work
         ```
     -  Add the content below to the `run-cron.sh` file: